Core library services and drillcore

 The Perth Core Library offers complimentary services to analyse core and chip samples from the department’s collection using portable X-Ray Fluorescence (pXRF) and X-Ray Diffractometry (pXRD) instruments.

-The XRD service employs an Olympus BTX-II benchtop diffractometer to identify minerals in <1 g powdered geological samples, and is available at both the Perth and Joe Lord (Kalgoorlie) Core Libraries.
+The XRD service employs an Olympus BTX-II benchtop diffractometer to identify minerals in <1 g powdered geological samples, and is only available at the Perth Core Library.

 - Email requests for pXRF or pXRD analyses to firstname.lastname@example.org